 You Are Not in this Alone – Leveraging Support from PDAP Staff & Parents

-Raising a teen who is battling chemical dependency can be unchartered territory for many parents.
-When parents decide to internalize their family’s struggles with substance abuse, it can prevent them from getting the help that their family truly needs.
+Raising a teen who is battling chemical dependency is uncharted territory for most parents.
+A parent’s fear of what others may think about them or their child can prevent them from getting the help that their family truly needs.
 At PDAP, parents have the opportunity to regularly meet with other parents who are facing similar challenges.
-This process is not only educational but it is often times therapeutic because they realize they are not alone.
-In addition, parents always have access to PDAP staff who can offer professional support on issues parents may be facing.
+This process is both educational and therapeutic because they are understood and not judged.
+In addition, parents can access PDAP staff who can offer professional support on issues parents may be facing.

 My child doesn’t want to go, what should I do?